 The Traffic Bylaw 16-2015 outlines the restrictions for the weight of commercial vehicles and the goods being carried by commercial vehicles on Strathcona County roadways.

-As the Road Use Authority for Strathcona County, Transportation and Agriculture Services is involved in different agreements with users of the road network to strike a balance between the needs of the client and the protection of the infrastructure.
+As the Road Use Authority for Strathcona County, Transportation Engineering and Operations is involved in different agreements with users of the road network to strike a balance between the needs of the client and the protection of the infrastructure.

 |Permits issued by Strathcona County||Permits issued by TRAVIS|